etf-validator/etf-webapp-docker/README.md

 The log file etf.log is located in the _/etf/logs_ directory.

 ## Update ETF
-Run the following commands in the directory of the ETF compose script
+Run the following commands in the directory of the ETF compose script to stop and update the container:

 ```bash
 docker-compose stop
 docker-compose rm